 - enter full-time employment.

-o Management and leadership - The curriculum is led by the Head of College
+Management and leadership - The curriculum is led by the Operations Director

 The school is committed to completing and regularly updating its self-evaluation of the 14-19 curriculum and is implementing a range of actions to address areas requiring further development.
 These are outlined in the Federation Improvement Plan.

 Personal review, planning and guidance

 During the 14-19 phase learners are encouraged to review their progress and their plans on a regular basis.
 School staff will lead this process:

 Subject teachers and College Providers offer information on the options that involve their subjects

 Tutors and Inclusion Leaders provide guidance on courses, qualifications and the progression routes that they open up